async-library/react-async/README.md

 - Accepts `onResolved` and `onRejected` callbacks
 - Supports optimistic updates using `setData`

+> Versions 1.x and 2.x of `react-async` on npm are from a different project abandoned years ago.
+The original author was
+> kind enough to transfer ownership so the `react-async` package name could be repurposed.
+The first version of
+> `<Async>` is v3.0.0.

 ## Rationale

 `<Async>` is different in that it tries to resolve data as close as possible to where it will be used, while using a